Bujar Nishani: President of Albania

-His first state visit abroad was in Kosovo in August 2012.
+His first state visit abroad was in Kosovo in August 2012 setting a precedent for future Albanian Heads of State.
 After meeting with President Atifete Jahjaga, Nishani expressed Albania's support for Kosovo's independence, stating that it was irreversible and that dialogue was necessary to resolve any problems with Serbia.
 The Kosovar issue was high on his diplomatic agenda.
 In 2013, he did not attend the summit of ministers of the South-East European Cooperation Process, which was held on 31 May in Macedonia, because, due to objections from Serbia, the president of Kosovo was not invited.
 In 2016, he called on the United Nations to recognize Kosovo's independence.

 On 16 November 2012, Nishani received the body of the King Zog I, who had died in exile more than 50 years earlier.

 In July 2013, he called a referendum on 22 December for citizens to decide on trash imports to the country.
 In August 2013 he ignored opposition from the head of the Albanian Armed Forces, Xhemal Gjunkshi, and transferred ownership of a large building in Tirana from the Army to the Democratic Party of Albania for the party's new headquarters.
 After the September parliamentary election, he named Edi Rama as the new Prime Minister.

 Nishani demanded to the President of Greece Karolos Papoulias, in November 2013, that the Greek parliament abolish the war against Albania, declared in 1940, in an attempt to resolve above all the Cham issue.
 He added that Albania was ready to resolve the maritime border delimitation dispute with Greece in accordance with international law.

 In 2014, he criticized the lack of transparency in the process of approval of the package of laws on the armed forces and the Defense Intelligence and Security Agency, and rejected the reform of the Albanian judicial system, as he considered that it should be carried out by judges and not politicians.